Small blue house in neighborhood.

 Conventional Loan Vs. FHA Loan Minimum Credit Score

-Whether you’re applying for an FHA loan or a conventional loan, your lender will be taking a close look at your credit score.
+Whether you apply for an FHA loan or a conventional loan, your lender will take a close look at your credit score.
 The strength of your credit informs the lender of the relative risk of mortgage default.

 FHA Loan Credit Score Requirements

-Since lenders are more protected, they can afford to be more lenient when offering mortgages.
-This means it’s possible to get an FHA loan with a lower credit score than with other types of loans.
-At Rocket Mortgage®, you can qualify with a median score as low as 580.
-With a score of 620 or higher, you may be able to qualify with a slightly higher debt-to-income ratio.
+It’s possible to get an FHA loan with a lower credit score than with other types of loans.
+With many mortgage lenders, you can qualify with a median score as low as 580.
+If you have a score of 620 or higher, you may be able to qualify even with a slightly higher debt-to-income ratio.

-FHA backs loans with a qualifying FICO® Score of 500 or better, but you need a 10% down payment.
-If you do find a lender who offers these loans, be aware that you’ll likely get a higher rate.
+The FHA backs loans with a qualifying FICO® Score of 500 or better.
+But if your score is under 580, you need a 10% down payment.
+Lenders who offer these loans may charge a higher interest rate.

 Conventional Loan Credit Score Requirements